SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Paros is the most like Mykonos.
+I find Paros to be the most like Mykonos.
 Crete really deserves a week or more (and I’m assuming you just have a few more days to fill).
 Corfu is a long way from Mykonos and Santorini (and would require flying via Athens).
 So I would go with Naxos.
 Great beaches, local food, and small traditional villages.

 Hello,